urdms102/2019-fall-dms102/assignment03-picture-techniques/instructions.md

 ### Turn-in the Assignment for Credit

-1. When your program is working correctly, open a web browser and navigate to our DMS 102 section in Blackboard; in the "Lab Assignments" area find "Lab 3: Name Processor"
+1. When your program is working correctly, open a web browser and navigate to our DMS 102 section in Blackboard; in the "Lab Assignments" area find "Assignment 3: Picture Techniques"
-3. Upload your **lab03.py** file to the Lab 3 assignment
+3. Upload your **assignment03.py** file and the image files (original and altered) to Blackboard